SatoryKono/bioactivity_data_acquisition/docs/logging/02-structured-events-and-context.md

 ### Event Identifiers

-All event identifiers are sourced from `bioetl.core.log_events.LogEvents` and follow the deterministic naming pattern `namespace.action.suffix`.
+All event identifiers are sourced from `bioetl.core.logging.log_events.LogEvents` and follow the deterministic naming pattern `namespace.action.suffix`.
 Dots separate the hierarchy, and only lowercase ASCII, digits, `_` and `-` are permitted.
 Dedicated helper factories `stage_event()` and `client_event()` produce